If you’ve ever dipped so much as a toe into investing, you’ve probably heard about the Standard & Poor’s 500 Index.

 In recent years, certain sectors and industries have performed better than others, and that is now reflected in the makeup of the S&P 500.
-It also means that many sectors will be underrepresented in the index.
+It also means that many sectors won't be as represented in the index.

-As you can see, the S&P is heavily weighted toward tech stocks, health care and financials.
-Meanwhile, there is not much representation among utilities, real estate companies, or those involved in producing and selling raw materials.
+As you can see, the S&P is heavily weighted toward tech, health care, and consumer discretionary stocks.
+Meanwhile, there aren't as many utilities, real estate companies, or firms involved in producing and selling raw materials.

-This weighting has changed over the years, of course.
-Travel back 25 years, and you’ll likely see far fewer tech companies and more emphasis on consumer discretionary and communications companies.
-Go back 50 years, and the mix will look entirely different as well.
+This weighting has changed greatly over the years.
+Look back 25 years, and you’ll likely see far fewer tech companies and more emphasis on consumer discretionary and communications companies.
+Go back 50 years, and the mix will look even more different.

 Why It Matters

-Predicting which sectors will perform best in any given year is very difficult, which is why diversification is key.
+Predicting which sectors will perform best in any given year is very difficult, which is why diversification is key to a strong portfolio.

 Investing in the S&P 500 through a low-cost index fund can provide a very strong base for most stock portfolios.
-But to get broad diversification among market capitalization and sector, it may help to expand your investments.
+But to get broad diversification among market caps and sectors, you might consider expanding your reach.

-Fortunately, there are mutual funds and exchange-traded funds (ETFs) that provide exposure to whatever you may be seeking.
-An investor looking to boost their portfolio by purchasing small-cap stocks can buy shares of an index fund designed to mirror the Russell 2000.
-Someone looking to invest more in financial stocks can access funds comprised of a wide range of banks and financial services firms.
+Fortunately, mutual funds and exchange-traded funds (ETFs) can provide exposure to whatever you may be seeking.
+For example, if you're looking to boost your portfolio by purchasing small-cap stocks, you can buy shares of an index fund designed to mirror the Russell 2000.
+If you want to invest more in financial stocks, you can access funds comprising a wide range of banks and financial services firms.

-There are also mutual funds and ETFs that offer broad exposure to the entire stock market, including all market capitalizations and sectors.
-(Vanguard’s Total Stock Market ETF and the S&P Total Stock Market ETF from iShares are two popular examples.)
+There are also mutual funds and ETFs that offer broad exposure to the entire stock market, including all market caps and sectors.
+Vanguard’s Total Stock Market ETF and the S&P Total Stock Market ETF from iShares are two popular examples.

-Most investors who build their portfolios entirely out of U.S. equities will probably make out fine.
-America is still the largest and most dynamic economy in the world, after all.
-But, there are many instances when events and growth cycles allow markets outside the U.S. to outperform.
+Most investors who build their portfolios entirely out of U.S. equities will probably do fine.
+America is still the largest and most dynamic economy in the world; however, there are many instances when events and growth cycles allow markets outside the U.S. to perform better.

-That’s why many financial advisors suggest carving out a portion of your stock portfolio to equities in Europe, Asia, South America, and emerging markets.
-There are many mutual funds and ETFs that designed to take advantage of these non-U.S. opportunities.
+Many financial advisors suggest carving out a portion of your stock portfolio to equities based in Europe, Asia, South America, and emerging markets.
+There are many mutual funds and ETFs that are designed to take advantage of these non-U.S. opportunities.